palawatsupharerk/palawatsupharerk.github.io/index.md

 ##A Few Commandments of Data Validation after data is generated from SAS code
-1. Data Validation is not the same as Verification
+1. Data Validation is not the same as Verification.
+Data validation is mandated by FDA regulation.
-   ###Example: how to validate result of 2 powered to 1009 obtained from unidentified source:
+   ###Example: how to validate result of 2 powered to 1009 obtained from unknown source:
    ```
 2**1009 = 5486124068793688683255936251187209270074392635932332070112001988456197381759672947165175699536362793613284725337872111744958183862744647903224103718245670299614498700719996264535590197791934024641512541262359795191593953928908168990292758500391456212260452596575509589842140073806143686060649302051520512
 ```
-   ###Answer
+   ###Reproducibility from SAS Enterprise Guide 6.1
    ```SAS
    proc groovy;
        submit;